ioen-tech/Protocol/markdown/reconcile-power.md

 # Reconcile Power Requirements
 Every interval (5 minutes) each nanogrid either has power to spare or needs power to satisfy it's load.
-A nanogrid thyat needs power will execute it's list of supply agreements with neighbours until it's load is satisfied.
+A nanogrid that needs power will execute it's list of supply agreements with neighbours until it's load is satisfied.

 ```mermaid
 sequenceDiagram